 Try Not to Get Discouraged When the Scale Doesn’t Move

-I have been at this weight for a few years even though my body has continued to shape with muscle tone.
+Even after that happens, you may still see some changes in your clothing size and body composition.
+I have been at this weight for a few years and my body has continued to change shape as my muscle tone increases.

 Sometimes you just have to forget about the scale not moving!